Aliases for KCNJ8 Gene

 GeneCards Summary for KCNJ8 Gene

-KCNJ8 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 8) is a Protein Coding gene.
+KCNJ8 (Potassium Voltage-Gated Channel Subfamily J Member 8) is a Protein Coding gene.
 Diseases associated with KCNJ8 include hypertrichotic osteochondrodysplasia, cantu type and sudden infant death syndrome.
-Among its related pathways are SIDS Susceptibility Pathways and Transmission across Chemical Synapses.
+Among its related pathways are Transmission across Chemical Synapses and Inwardly rectifying K+ channels.
 GO annotations related to this gene include inward rectifier potassium channel activity and ATP-activated inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ8 Gene